Siegfried Knemeyer: World War II

 Shortly after rising to his top-level technical appointment within the RLM, Knemeyer became close with old colleague, General Werner Baumbach.
 Knemeyer was included on a Special Committee of top-ranking Luftwaffe administrators in November 1943 for the purpose of advocating broad adoption of and investment in the Me 262.
 Aviation book authors J. Richard Smith and Eddie Creek credit Knemeyer and General Adolf Galland as the men responsible for Germany's finally putting the Me 262A-1a jet fighter into mass production.

 In 1944, the German hierarchy placed a renewed call for creative plans to reverse the now-inevitable defeat descending on Nazi Germany.
 Familiar with the newest technologies, Knemeyer conceived a plan to develop a long-range bomber that would drop a radioactive "dirty bomb" on New York City, in hopes of intimidating the United States out of the war.
 This idea was embraced and Knemeyer set up and personally supervised a competition between the three most promising technologies: Wernher von Braun's Aggregat A-9 rocket missile and A-10 booster rocket; Eugen Sänger's Silbervogel, and the Horten brothers' Horten Ho 229 turbojet-powered flying wing fighter.
 While this competition accelerated the progress of leading edge aviation technology, of these specified aerospace design projects, only one prototype example of the Ho 229 (the Versuchs-Zwei, or Ho 229 V2 second prototype) flew prior to the end of the war.

+During the second week of April, Knemeyer was requested by Albert Speer to fly him to Greenland as a way to escape the Soviets.
+Knemeyer located a BV 222 aircraft as suitable for this task to get to Greenland from Travelmunde airport in the North of Berlin.
+However, Speer never made the trip.

 Near the end of the war, Werner Baumbach gave Knemeyer his car and Knemeyer fled west.
 On a country road outside Hamburg, Knemeyer spotted British soldiers.
 He left his car and fled on foot.
 But British soldiers found him hiding under a bridge and arrested him.